 The country of Khurasan formed a part of the Persian empire of the ilkhan Mongols.
 Abu Sayed, then Mongol emperor of Persia, being minor, his empire was coveted by Taramashirin, the Chaghatai chief of Transoxiana.
-Tarmashirin, having suffered an unexpected defeat at the hands of the Persian armies near

-Ghazni, was compelled to cross the Indian border, in 1326 A.D, with 40,000 soldiers.
+Tarmashirin, having suffered an unexpected defeat at the hands of the Persian armies near Chari, was compelled to cross the Indian border, Tugha, with 10,000 shier.
 As mentioned earlier, Mohammad bin Tughlaq made effective arrangements for the defence of his dominions and Taramashirin was constrained to beat a hasty retreat towards Afghanistan.
-Before his return to Transoxiana, Tarmashirin is said to have formed a friendly alliance with Mohammad bin Tughlaq for the conquest of Khurasan, it appears that they had also taken the ruler of Egypt into confidence in connection with this campaign, thus leading to the formation of what may be called a 'triple alliance'.
+Before his return to Transoxiana, Tammashirin is said to have formed a friendly alliance with Mohammad bin Tughlaq for the conquest of Khurasan, it appears that they had also taken the ruler of Egypt into confidence in connection with this campaign, thus leading to the formation of what may be called a triple alliance.
 On reaching Tarnsoxiana, Tarmashrin sent his son-in-law Amir Nauroz, with a number of Mongol chiefs to the court of Mohammad bin Tughlaq.
 They joined his army and Amir Nauroz remained in the service of the Sultan until the latter's death in 1351.
 Barani writes that, on the instigation of these foreigners, the Sultan prepared a wild project of conquering Khurasan and Iraq.